Q: How does Oracle's Accessibility Program relate to recent acquisitions?

 Q: What is Oracle's recommended configuration?

 A: Oracle encourages users to be on the latest version of their operating system, browser, product, and assistive technology for the best experience.
-The latest assistive technology patches are strongly recommended, as these are often available on a very frequent basis, and upgrading individual desktops is not as costly as other types of system-wide software upgrades.
-While Oracle does not certify any specific assistive technology, there are some minimum versions that are strongly recommended.
-Product-specific documentation may contain additional comments about recommended configurations, and should be used in preference to the following general statements:
+The latest assistive technology patches are strongly recommended.
+While Oracle does not certify any specific assistive technology, there are some minimum versions that are strongly recommended and will be listed in the product's VPAT.
+Product-specific documentation may contain additional comments about recommended configurations.

 TROUBLESHOOTING AND SUPPORT